ntcsteve/NR-Android-Example/README.md

 4. Once you insert your Mobile application token, just scroll down and you should see a few comments in MainActivity.kt with some examples.

-5. Please play around with the Android sample app to gain a better understanding in using the Android SDK API.
+5. Build the mobile app in your Android Studio with an emulator.
+You can play around with the Android sample app to gain a better understanding in using the Android SDK API.

 Reference Links: